Xinzhi Zhao

 Zhao is interested in how the history of political thought can speak to contemporary concerns.
 Her peer-reviewed articles can be found in The Adam Smith Review (Vol. 14, forthcoming) and Política & Sociedade (Vol. 20, No. 47, 2021).
 She also made an invited contribution to Hobbes Studies (Vol. 35, Issue 1, 2022).

-Apart from her research, Zhao is passionate about teaching.
+Aside from her research, Zhao is passionate about teaching.
 She received the “Inaugural Teaching Assistant Award” from the Department of Political Science at UW-Madison in 2020 and was selected by the College of Letters and Science at UW-Madison as a Teaching Mentor in 2022.

-Originally from Beijing, China, Zhao received bachelor’s degrees in international politics and history (2012) and a master’s degree in comparative politics (2015) from Peking University.
+Originally from Beijing, Zhao received bachelor’s degrees in international politics and history (2012) and a master’s degree in comparative politics (2015) from Peking University.
 She has also been an exchange student at the University of Tokyo and Seoul National University.
 Before coming to Madison, she studied political theory at Duke University as a master’s student and received an M.A. in political science from Duke in 2017.